dragon-dune/dragon-dune/dragon-dune.txt

     then the Red Dragon has attacked the previous event territory.
 All units and gold in that territory are lost.
-4. If the Orcs are in the same territory as the Red Dragon, they may move some or all of their tokens at that location to any other location.
+4. If the Orcs are in the same territory as the Red Dragon, they may move some or all of their units at that location to any other location.
 5. In response to the appearance of the Red Dragon, a Great Council is called immediately.
 This is the only time players may form or